cu-psych-computing/cu-psych-comp-tutorial/workshop.md

 {% comment%} CODE OF CONDUCT {% endcomment %}
 <p id="code-of-conduct">
-  <strong>Code of Conduct:</strong> Everyone who participates in Carpentries activities is required to conform to the
+  <strong>Code of Conduct:</strong> Everyone who participates in this workshop is required to conform to the
   <a href="https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html">Code of Conduct</a>.
   This document also outlines how to report an incident if needed.
 </p>